active, directly-held investments with complementary risks and returns for less volatility

 What might ‘growth with less volatility’ actually look like as a long-term investment?

+We combine high growth equity investments with lower more stable growth investments that normally pay dividends and bonds that tend to be uncorrelated with equities, behaving differently to them and diversifying the overall risks.
+We also make investments in what are called safe havens that literally give us shelter during bouts of market disruption, things like government bonds and exposures to precious metals.
 The investment outcome we aim for over a full business cycle is to achieve a return 3-4% above the Fund’s benchmark and as close as we can get to the long-term return of equities.
 The benchmark is the average total return of short-dated government bonds and CPI inflation.
 From the experience of market returns over the past 80 years, this would suggest a relatively stable benchmark of around 3.5% and our aim to deliver an annualised return of 6-7% pa might be achievable.

 Our investment philosophy and process